parikshit-pareek/privacy_preserving_feasibility_assesment/README.md

   organization={IEEE}
 }
 ```
-In perticular, the code generates figure 2 of the manusript and provides the all the results in `R'.
+In perticular, the code generates figure 2 of the manusript and provides the all the results in cell array **R**.